 Look at the above image I have declared the variable “k” as integer inside the sub procedure Global_Example1.

 If we use this variable inside this Sub procedure at any point of time.
-However, I cannot use this variable in another sub procedure either in the same class module or in another module.
+However, I cannot use this variable in another sub procedure either in the same class module in VBA or in another module.

 As shown in the above image the variable “k” which is declared in the subprocedure Global_Example1 cannot be used in the Sub procedure Global_Example2.